-Here at the Nakd treehouse, we think it's so important to look after Mother Nature.
-Looking after the environment means a happier world for all, and ultimately an even yummier, natural wholefoods for us to snack on!
+Here at Natural Balance Foods, we think it's so important to look after Mother Nature.
+Looking after the environment means a happier world for all, and ultimately even yummier, natural wholefoods for us to snack on!

-Since 2014, we've been working with with the guys at WeForest to offset our carbon emissions.
-WeForest are an interntional non-profit association raising awareness around biodiverse tree planting and have planted nearly 6 million trees to date, enabled by the donations of corporate supporters.
+Since 2014, we've been working with the lovely guys at WeForest to offset our carbon emissions.
+WeForest are an international non-profit association raising awareness around biodiverse tree planting and their great work relies on the donations of donors and sponsors.

-Since joining the reforestation movement we have funded the creation of a Nakd Forest in both Burkina Faso and Brazil, with nearly 6,000 trees being planted by local villagers.
-These new trees will absorb carbon as they grow and create clouds to stabalise our global climate.
+Since joining the reforestation movement we have funded the creation of a Nakd Forest and TREK Landscape in both Burkina Faso and Brazil where local villagers have planted over 9,500 trees.
+These new trees will absorb carbon as they grow but they’ll also do a lot lot more …

-Carbon dioxide (CO2) levels in our atmosphere are higher than at any time during the last 800,000 years: average temperatures are rising.
-Forests are our natural insurance against climate change and have an ability to stabilise the climate and make the Earth cooler.
-Trees release water vapor and microscopic nuclei needed for cloud formation.
+Carbon dioxide (CO2) levels in our atmosphere are higher than at any time during the last 800,000 years & average temperatures are rising.
+Forests are our natural insurance against climate change and have an ability to stabilise the climate and make the Earth cooler by releasing water vapor and microscopic nuclei needed for cloud formation.
 Clouds have a high albedo effect, reflecting the incident solar radiation back into space (a bit like the polar ice caps do!).

-We planted 4,645 trees in WeForest's Burkina Faso project to offset our 2014 carbon footprint.
-That is equivalent to 4.6ha of trees.
+We’ve planted 4,645 trees in WeForest's Burkina Faso project.
 The project's aim is to 'Green the Desert' by replanting the native forest and reversing the decline in biodiversity affecting the local area, whilst promoting a sustainable local economy.
 The project engages the neighbouring villages to transform the bare land into a fertile, biologically diverse and productive forest that brings livelihood to the region, empowers women and brings education to children.

-How has Nakd impacted positively on the world's forests?
+How is the Nakd forest positively impacting the world's forests?

-Alongside the Burkino Faso project, Nakd has also planted 3000 trees in Brazil in the hope to connect isolated, and often small, forest patches to the remaining protected forested areas in Western Sao Paulo State.
+Alongside the Burkino Faso project, we have also planted 3000 trees in Brazil in the hope to connect isolated, and often small, forest patches to the remaining protected forested areas in Western Sao Paulo State.
 The project seeks to engage local communities, in particular women are given opportunities to learn skills and grow their income.
 They collect seeds, care for the growing of seedlings and prepare these for transplanting into the restoration sites.